eugenioLopezRamos/slika-photography/README.md

 - Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src)

 _admin controller_

-- check the accuracy of the image resizer method on admin controller.
 - Test optimized image creations (in admin integration controller test)

 _public front end_